dqops/dqo/docs/command-line-interface/column.md

 ___
 ### **dqo column update**

+Update the column(s) that match a given condition

 **Description**

-Update column or columns which match filters
+Update one or more columns in a table that match a specified condition.

 **Command-line synopsis**